-Check boxes are used when more than one option may need to be checked or as an easy way to enable or disable a setting in a software program.
-Checking the box enables that setting, and unchecking disables it.
+Check boxes are used when more than one option may need to be checked or as an easy way to turn a setting on or off in a program.
+Checking the box enables that setting, and unchecking turns it off.

 Check box example

-Below is an interactive example of multiple check boxs.
-To select a check box or place a check in the check box with a computer mouse, click the check box with left mouse button.
+Below is an interactive example of multiple check boxes.
+To select a check box or place a check in the check box with a computer mouse, click the check box with the left mouse button.
 To check a check box with a touch screen, tap your finger on the check box.
 If a box is checked, it can be unchecked by clicking or tapping the box again.

 Depending on your browser and device, the check box mark may be a check mark, X, or a solid box to indicate it's selected.

 How to place a check in a check box using a keyboard?

 If pressing Tab does not immediately select the boxes above in your browser, you need to keep pressing Tab until they're selected.
 Alternatively, you could first click the box with your mouse and then press the spacebar to uncheck and check the box.

 How to create a check box on my HTML web page

 To create a check box on a web page, use the <input> tag as shown below.
 The code below is from the example above that created the check box followed by the "Check box 1" text.